Vicente Huidobro: Return to Chile

 In 1937, while in Spain supporting the republican cause, the conflict with Neruda resurfaced while Neruda was also supporting the republicans.
 The Parisian "Association Internationale des Ecrivains pour la Défense de la Culture", sending them a letter which called on them to change their attitude, signed by Tristan Tzara, Alejo Carpentier, César Vallejo and Juan Larrea, among others.

 Once back in Chile, he published the prose poem "Fuera de aquí" (Out of Here), arguing against Italian fascism and the Italian military (who were visiting Chile at that time), as well as the poem "Gloria y Sangre" (Glory and Blood) in "Madre España: Homenaje de los poetas chilenos" (Mother Spain: Tribute of the Chilean poets).
 In 1938 his mother died, and he became part of the creation of the Chilean surrealist group La Mandrágora.
 The first meetings of the group took place in his home.

 In 1942, Huidobro published the second editions of "Temblor de cielo", "Cagliostro" and "Mio Cid Campeador" in Santiago.

 In 1944, he edited and published the first and last edition of "Actual", the final magazine he would create.
 In November of that year he traveled back to Europe and made a stop in Montevideo, Uruguay to give a lecture on "Introducción a la poesía" (Introduction to Poetry).

 In 1945 he went to Paris as a correspondent for “La Voz de América".
 In Paris, he received a letter from his wife Ximena informing him of her wish for a divorce.
 He entered Berlin (as a war correspondent) with the Allies.
 He was discharged and went back to Santiago with his third wife, Raquel Señoret.

 In 1946 he settled in Cartagena, a seaside town in central Chile, and published a new edition of "Trois Nouvelles Exemplaires", with text written in collaboration with Jean Arp.

 Personal life

 Family

 On 12 April 1912, Huidobro married Manuela Portales Bello.
 Together Huidobro and Bello had four children.

 In 1926, Huidobro met his 14 year old sister-in-law Ximena Amunátegui, the daughter of Domingo Amunátegui.
 In 1928, Huidobro secretly traveled from Paris to Santiago with the intention of returning to France with Amunátegui.
-Telling her parents that she going to the dentist after school, Amunátegui secretly met up with Huidobro.
+Telling her parents that she was going to the dentist after school, Amunátegui secretly met up with Huidobro.
 Returning to Paris, Huidobro and Amunátegui married and together had one son.

 In 1945, Amunátegui left Huidobro for the poet and professor Godofredo Iommi.